This quick tip article guides you through the process of creating a gobo/projector light effect using V-Ray Lights.

 In the VRaySoftbox parameters, scroll down to the Gradients rollout and turn on Radial Vignette.

-The Radial Vignette gradient goes from black to white which doesn’t give us the result we are
+Note: The Radial Vignette gradient goes from black to white which doesn’t give us the result we are

 after.
-Flip the gradient colors either manually or by using the Flip checkbox.
+Flip the gradient colors either manually or by using the Flip checkbox:

 Conclusion